+Remove the t-dependence in x in equation 2.
+R(x) and b(x-c) instead of R(x(t)) and b(x(t)-c)

 with parameters b < 0 and c (Chuine, 2000; Rebaudo & Rabhi, 2018).
 We illustrate the rate function in Eq.
 2 as well as the condition in Eq.
 1 for two different species and two simplistic temperature time series in Figure 1.
 As temperature patterns during the resting period change because of climate change, the end time of the resting period of a species may shift.
 When temperatures increase, accumulation occurs faster and the phenology advances, i.e., the end time is earlier (Fig. 1D).